After emotional abuse, or rather, after I left my abusive husband, I hoped the effects of abuse would disappear. Magically. Without any work from me.

 - soul-searches and reviews incidents in hope of determining “what went wrong”

-The hardest thing about this is separating my internal nag from his criticisms of me.
+The hardest after emotional abuse, for me, is separating my internal nag from his criticisms of me.
 I sometimes ask myself, “Kellie, is this what he told you?”
 If it is, I banish the thought without question.
+Hell, sometimes I banish my internal nag too.
+Feels good!

 - suffers from anxiety or fear of being crazy

 I am sane.
 I do not doubt my sanity any longer – not for one second.
-The anxiety associated with the fear that I may be crazy is gone.
+The anxiety associated with the fear that I might be crazy is gone.
+After emotional abuse ends, meaning I have a home that doesn’t include him, the distance lets me see very clearly who is crazy.
+Not me.

 - wishes she was not the way she is – “too sensitive”, etc.

 I am perfectly me.
-I can be “struck wrong” by other people’s statements when they are similar to my abuser’s old words.
-It feels like a little emotional sting.
-Sometimes I still overreact.
-Yet the people I choose to have in my life now are safe; I can tell them exactly what I’m feeling and they respond to me with love.
-The more I come to trust them, the less often I feel those stings.
+Sometimes a person’s statement or word choice will sting because they are similar to my abuser’s words.
+Sometimes I overreact.
+But the people I choose to have in my life are safe; I can tell them exactly what I’m feeling and they respond to me with love.
+The more I let myself trust them, the less often I feel those stings.

 - is hesitant to accept her perceptions